- Brain Perfusion Scan

 - Endovascular Neurosurgery and Interventional Neuroradiology

-Endovascular neurosurgery is a subspecialty within neurosurgery that uses catheters and radiology to diagnose and treat various conditions and diseases of the central nervous system.
+Endovascular neurosurgery is a subspecialty within neurosurgery.
+It uses catheters and radiology to diagnose and treat various conditions and diseases of the central nervous system.

 A foraminotomy is a surgery that makes the area around one of your vertebrae larger.
 The operation relieves pressure on compressed nerves.